tl1/udemy-blockchain-az/README.md

 # Udemy Blockchain A-Z - nodejs Transcript

-This repos contains my transcript of the practical components of Udemy's "Blockchain A-Z" course.
+This repo contains a JS transcript of the practical part of Udemy's "Blockchain A-Z" course.
 The original code is in Python using Flask.

 Course link: https://www.udemy.com/build-your-blockchain-az